ijishnuthazhath/restaurantfinder/README.md

 ### Limits
 I have added a set for quadrant limit.
 The max values x and y can have.
 You can always modify it.
+When the numbers are huge smaller values tend to zero.
+So the hash will be zero for smaller precision.
+If you are increasing the limit, increase the precision too.
 `geo.hashing.quad.limit=100000000`

+Mind that increasing precision slows down the system a bot.

+I did some very basic performance tuning for postgres.
+I took me around ~2 minutes to load ~1000 restaurants.

 ### The datastore